 The original American Gulch Water Reclamation Facility (WRF), or wastewater treatment plant, was constructed and began operation in 1972 on the existing WRF site.
 Rapid growth in the 1970's soon began to overtax the WRF.
 After receiving overwhelming support from the community, GVW began construction of a unique biological nutrient removal process and facility expansion, which was fully operational in mid-1984.
-The WRF has continually been upgraded to the present day.
+The WRF has continually been upgraded with new technologies and components to the present day.
 Today, the WRF is permitted to treat up to 2.8 MGD of raw wastewater.
 The WRF converts wastewater to Class A+ reclaimed water, the State of Arizona's highest water quality rating for reclaimed water.
-GVW's WRF accounts for approximately \$35.5 of the over \$74.5 in gross fixed assets of GVW.
+GVW's WRF accounts for approximately \$36.6 of the over \$76.7M in gross fixed assets of GVW.